-Inclusion and diversity are hot topics these days and as boardroom executives ponder how to expand their companies inclusion and diversity, one segment of the population is often overlooked—the Deaf/Hard of hearing community.
-This community represents the third largest cultural-linguistic group in the US after English.
+Inclusion and diversity are hot topics these days.
+As boardroom executives ponder how to expand their company’s inclusion and diversity, one segment of the population is often overlooked—the Deaf/hard-of-hearing community.
+This community represents the third-largest cultural-linguistic group in the US after English.

-If a business truly seeks inclusion and diversity, taking these steps for the Deaf Community will go a long way in achieving these goals.
-It will also raise the morale of a company by showing employees that they care about everyone no matter what.
-Increasing morale is priceless and something every company should strive to raise.
+If a business truly seeks inclusion and diversity, taking these steps for the Deaf community will go a long way in achieving these goals.
+It will also serve to raise company morale.

 Businesses that value all of their employees and customers and strive to meet their needs do better.
 It’s time to do better.